WomenInLinux/RHCSA_TO_Infrastructure/README.md

      - What it is and how it is used
      - Set up and install Ansible
      - Test environment
-     - Desicribe adhoc commands vs playbooks
+     - Describe adhoc commands vs playbooks
      - Make an adhoc command
      - Make a playbook
      - Show and understand ansible-galaxy